 Here we have three marks – the right-most one is 12 degrees BTDC, the middle one is 5 degrees BTDC, and the last on is TDC.

-The procedure is mostly the same, but simpler as there are no points to adjust – hence the name “electronic point-less ignition system” (not “pointless”, mind you !), and we also won’t have to use the bulb.
+The procedure is mostly the same, but simpler as there are no points to adjust – hence the name “electronic point-less ignition system”, and we also won’t have to use the bulb.

 Just as before, find the beginning of the compression stroke and continue turning the crankshaft until the 5 degrees notch is lined up with the pointer needle.